 Liz Alig's vintage inspired designs are created in a small studio in Indianapolis.
 These designs then traverse the globe to be produced by our network of fair trade producer groups with similar values throughout the world.
 We work closely with these groups to ensure sustainable business practices and provide sewing skills education when needed.
-In addition to paying a fair wage, we also give 10% of the sales directly back to these organizations as a way to grow their own mission and improve the communities were they work.
+In addition to paying a fair wage, we also give a portion of our sales directly back to these organizations as a way to grow their own mission and improve the communities were they work.
 Below is a list of fair trade partners with whom we are currently working.
 As our product line and demand grows, we are also constantly expanding to add new fair trade production partners who fit with our vision.

 Liz Alig's first partner, located in Tegucigalpa, Honduras, Mi Esperanza is an organization that seeks to empower women by giving them opportunity to make a sustainable income through the production of gifts and clothing.
 Their mantra "helping women help themselves" is accomplished through skills training courses and micro-business loans.
 Women at Mi Esperanza produce most of our recycled fashions line.
 Liz Alig travels regularly to Mi Esperanza to be a part of the sewing skills training of women who are a part of this program.
 Shop for Liz Alig clothing made by Mi Esperanza.

 Liz Alig works with several mamas from the Global Mamas network in Ghana, Africa.
 Global Mamas envisions women in Africa to be economically independent by significantly increasing the revenues of women owned business.
 Women in Ghana who we partner with through Global Mamas are able to increase their small sewing businesses by manufacturing Liz Alig clothing.
 Our clothing that is created in Ghana is made from recycled button down shirts, recycled flour sacks, and traditional batik recycled sheets.
 Shop for other products made by Global Mamas.